-- 1. Go to Administration > Services from the NetWitness Platform menu. - 2.
-Select a Log Collection service. - 3.
-Select > View > Config to display the Log Collection configuration parameter tabs.
+- 1. Go to (Admin) > Services from the NetWitness menu. - 2.
+Select a Log Collection service. - Select Select Select Selection configuration parameter tabs.
 The Service Config view is displayed with the Log Collector General tab open. - 4.
 Click the Event Sources tab, and select ODBC/Config from the drop-down menu.